 The HIPAA law subjects covered entities – defined as health plans, health providers, and healthcare clearinghouses – to its regulatory scheme.
 By definitions, non-covered entities are not subject to HIPAA regulations.
-Apps and consumer devices that collect protected health information, and the vendors that manufacture them, do not meet the definition of a “covered entity.”
-However, a number of organizations have called for such non-covered entities to be placed under stricter scrutiny, to ensure these apps do not compromise patient privacy.
+Apps and consumer devices that collect protected health information (PHI), and the vendors that manufacture them, do not meet the definition of a “covered entity.”
+However, a number of organizations have called for HIPAA compliance for non-covered entities, to ensure these apps do not compromise patient privacy by placing them under stricter scrutiny.

 Is HIPAA Compliance for Non-Covered Entities a Concern?